nmonsma/policyBook/readme.md

 To create policy manual:
 1. Select appropriate manual from the drop-down list.
 2. Unselect policy numbers, approval information, and hanbooks from Display Options.
-3. Ctrl+C to copy policy book.
+3. Ctrl+A, then Ctrl+C to copy policy book.
 4. Ctrl+V to paste into MS Word document.

 Format Policy Headings: